sbd-community/handbook/docs/implementation/build-phase/unique-device-identity.md

 # Guide: Establishing a Unique Device Identity

-## 1. The 'Why': Identity as the Foundation of Security
+## 1. Introduction to Unique Device Identity

+### 1.1.
+What is a Unique Device Identity?

-A **Unique Device Identity** is the foundation of all product security.
-It is a non-cloneable, permanent, and trustworthy identifier that is cryptographically bound to a single device.
+A **Unique Device Identity** is a non-cloneable, permanent, and trustworthy cryptographic credential that is bound to a single physical device.
+It serves as the foundation of all product security by providing a way to prove that a device is genuine.
 Establishing this identity is the most critical secret created during the manufacturing process and is a prerequisite for meeting the security requirements of modern regulations.

-### 1.1.
+### 1.2.
 The Regulatory Requirement

 While regulations like the **[Cyber-Resilience Act (CRA)](./../../standards/eu/cra-overview.md)** may not explicitly use the term "unique device identity," they mandate security outcomes that are impossible to achieve without it.
 The key requirement this guide addresses is: